Holographic dark energy in Rastall theory: Introduction

 \section{Introduction}

 Motivated by the long-range nature of gravity, the use of generalized entropies to study Cosmos has recently been proposed \cite{non13,EPJC,non20,nun}.
 In this regard, it has been shown that the Tsallis entropy can make a bridge between Verlinde and Padmanabhan hypothesis, and additionally, be combined with thermodynamic laws to modify Friedmann equations in a way that the outcomes can explain the accelerated universe without considering a mysterious dark energy source \cite{non13}.
-In this regard, relying on the holographic dark energy hypothesis \cite{HDE,HDE01,HDE1,HDE2,HDE3,stab}, and using Tsallis entropy, a new holographic dark energy, namely Tsallis holographic dark energy model (THDE), is also introduced in Ref.~\cite{Tavayef}.
+In this regard, relying on the holographic dark energy hypothesis \cite{HDE,HDE01,HDE1,HDE2,HDE3,stab,selfint}, and using Tsallis entropy, a new holographic dark energy, namely Tsallis holographic dark energy model (THDE), is also introduced in Ref.~\cite{Tavayef}.

 In the Einstein framework, where the horizon entropy meets the Bekenstein entropy, while there is not any mutual interaction between the Cosmos sectors, both HDE models, obtained by taking into account the radius of apparent horizon as the IR cutoff, and pressureless source are scaled with the same function of Hubble parameter \cite{HDE3}.
 This difficulty may be solved by using generalized entropy based on HDE models such as THDE \cite{Tavayef}.
 There are observational and theoretical works admitting the breakdown of the conservation law (the backbone of general relativity) in curved spacetime \cite{prl,mahep,non20,corda}, a point which has firstly been noted by P. Rastall \cite{rastall}.
-Although, Rastall gravity produces acceptable and suitable predictions and explanations for various gravitational and cosmological phenomena \cite{corda,ahep,mnras,plb1c,mpla1}, it is shown that a dark energy-like source is still needed to describe the current accelerated universe in this framework \cite{darkrastall}.